-It seems that one of the giants of overseas insurance has taken quite a liking to Canada.
+It seems that one of the giants of Chinese insurance has taken quite a liking to Canada.

 Anbang Insurance, one of the biggest financial companies in China, has just made an offer to purchase an office and retail tower in Toronto, according to a Bloomberg